Retail Stocks Slide in Wake of Amazon's Deal for Whole Foods

-Shares of retailers fell Friday after Amazon.com said it would buy Whole Foods Market, potentially squeezing their competitors.
+Shares of retailers fell during a heavy day of trading after Amazon.com said it would buy Whole Foods Market, potentially squeezing their competitors.

 Continue Reading Below